 - Get enough sleep.
 Your body is under a lot of stress.

 - Clear sputum with deep coughing, the cough and huff technique, or the Pulmonica.
 Examine sputum for changes in color or amount, and contact your doctor if you become sick.

 - Find emotional support.
-It’s tough having impaired lung function.
+It’s tough having COPD, asthma, or other impaired lung function.
 Talk to a doctor or counselor about anxiety or depression, and join a support group such as the American Lung Association's Better Breathers Club.